foxhackerzdevs/FoxPipe/README.md

 FoxPipe follows the Unix philosophy:

-> *Do one thing well.*
+> **Do one thing well.**

 No dashboards.
-No dependencies on external services.
+No accounts.
+No external services.
-Just secure, fast, pipeable data transfer.
+Just fast, secure, pipeable data transfer.

 ---